JonathanTreffler/backblaze-personal-wine-container/README.md

 It runs the Backblaze client and starts a virtual X server and a VNC server with Web GUI, so that you can interact with it.

+⚠️ This project is not affiliated with Backblaze Inc. ⚠️

 ## Table of Content

    * **[Backblaze Personal Wine Container](#backblaze-personal-wine-container)**